-Maisa Oliveira is the vice president of Finance at IAV Automotive Engineering, Inc. She is responsible for the leadership of IAV Inc. Prior to her appointment to interim president she was working in the role of VP of Finance and oversaw all elements of finance, including accounting, treasury, budget, insurance, tax, controlling, business planning, forecasting, validation of customer quotes.
+Maisa Oliveira is the interim President of IAV Automotive Engineering Inc. She is responsible for the leadership of IAV Inc. Prior to her appointment to interim president she was working in the role of VP of Finance and oversaw all elements of finance, including accounting, treasury, budget, insurance, tax, conrolling, business planning, forecasting, validation of customer quotes.
 Contributing to the development of strategic goals and objectives as well as the overall management of the organization.

 Oliveira earned a Bachelor of Business Administration with a specialization in finance from Unicentro Newton Paiva and a Master in Business Administration with a concentration in finance and management controlling from Fundação Getúlio Vargas.

 Bob Dolan is the director of Commercial Vehicle and Government Programs at IAV Automotive Engineering, Inc. He is responsible for business and powertrain development, in addition to integration work for commercial, heavy duty and government sector programs.